senicko/bitodo/README.md

 ## Running Backend

-Installing dependencies
+Install dependencies:

 ```
 pnpm i
 ```

-Starting services configured in `compose.yml` (just PostgreSQL database instance at the moment).
+Start services configured in `compose.yml` (just PostgreSQL database instance at the moment):

 ```
 docker compose up -d
 ```

-After starting the database copy `.env.example` and rename it to `.env.local`.
-The example env file is configured to work with the database configured in `compose.yml` file so you should be ready to go.
+Copy `.env.example` and rename it to `.env.local`.
+The example env file is configured to work with the database span up with `compose.yml` file so you should be ready to go.

 > NOTE: If you are running PostgreSQL database on your own you may need to change database connection details in your `.env.local` file.

-Finally, start the server with
+Finally, run the server with

 ```
 pnpm dev